Thinkscape/eMentor-sdk/docs/models/media.md

     GET /api/v2/rest/media/Q0aLS6Kvz028VcJ/embed?filter-userId-eq=user@email.com

-**Warning** The `filter-userId-eq` parameter is required to retrieve embeds.
+**Warning** The `filter-userId-eq` parameter is mandatory in order to retrieve embeds.
 More information can be found in [media embed model](mediaembed.md) documentation.